ChalmersSachi-FS/ChalmersSachi-FS/README.md

 - Finished all the review lessons.
 Starting the assignments now at 2:40pm.
 - 6:46pm just finished the 2.6 Assignment, going to zip and submit file & work on the last assignment for week 2.

+Monday 2/19/24
+I have finished the 2.8 Assignment for week 2.
+I will be starting some of week 3 review lessons and take notes until the Live Lecture on Wednesday. i will also start the discussion post later on today.l